lars-andren/classic-problems/README.md

 # classic-problems
-A simple Java take on classic programming problems
+A hopefully simple "Java take" on classic programming problems